 Is Japanese a difficult language?

 It is one of the more challenging languages.
 For speakers of English, Japanese does take more time than, for example, Spanish.
+Speaking and listening skills develop more quickly (and their difficulty is comparable to Western languages) than reading and writing.
 However, students every year make significant progress toward achieving advanced skills.
 Everyday conversation is emphasized, along with reading and writing.

 How good is Pitt’s Japanese language program?

 It is one of the best in the nation.

 Is more emphasis placed on speaking and listening?

 At the beginning of our curriculum, yes.
 As you progress in our program, you will spend increasingly more time learning how to read and write.

 The First Year Japanese class may contain 40-50 students in each lecture class.
 Act (practice) classes are capped at 12 students and are taught by native speakers of Japanese.